How to Prevent the Causes of Device Failures using high-speed PCB?

 To achieve signal Integrity of SI as it is popularly called, PCB paths need to be well-defined.
 In turn these well-defined paths allow that the signal is delivered from the driver to the receiver at the right time.
 On the other hand, if the design has poor SI, it is not likely to deliver the signal at the right time.
 A poor SI is also known to cause radiated emissions that are higher than acceptable.
 Issues in design can also lead to device failure causing it not to function at all.

-Design elements that aid in achieving high speed SI:
+PCB Design elements that aid in achieving high speed SI:

 Transmission line behavior at high-speed frequencies- With clock rates and signal speeds increasing, the PCB trace lengths are on the same order of length as the edge rates passing them.
 Delays and losses therefore need to carefully weighed.
-The most common transmission line impedance to achieve is 50 Ω. To achieve the required impedance the material of the PCB, its trace width in each layer need to be identified.
+The most common transmission line impedance to achieve is 50 Ω. To achieve the required impedance the PCB Material, its trace width in each layer need to be identified.
 The two commonly used transmission lines include the stripline as well as the microstrip.
 While stripline has the signal trace in between two reference planes, in the case of microstrip, the signal trace is routed on the outer layer.
 It is the signal speed requirement as well as the design complexity that determines whether stripline or microstrip needs to be used.
 Overall, microstrip is known to offer a faster signal path.

 - Discontinuity in reference plane